Bachelor of Data Science (Honours)

 - 17 credit points of core units

-- 4 credit points of data science research training capstone units
+- 4 credit points of research training capstone units

 - 8 credit points which may comprise of: